NeoLegends/babel-plugin-transform-react-create-element/README.md

 }
 ```

-It works by inserting a JSX pragma that points to the local variable.
-Hence, it needs to run before any JSX compilers.
-If you're using `@babel/preset-react` everything will work out of the box.
-If you're using `@babel/plugin-transform-react-jsx` directly, make sure to list this plugin before it.
+It works by translating any found calls to `React.createElement` to use the newly inserted local variable instead.

-This plugin _does_ respect any existing JSX pragmas in the file and does not modify them.
+As such, it automatically respects any existing JSX pragmas in the file and does not interfer with their use.

 ## Why?